kmuto/review/doc/format.md

 ## Referring headings

 There are 3 inline commands to refer a chapter.
 These references use Chapter ID.
-The Chapter ID is filename of chapter without extentions.
+The Chapter ID is filename of chapter without extensions.
 For example, Chapter ID of `advanced.re` is `advance`.

 * `@<chap>{ChapterID}` : chapter number (ex. `Chapter 17`).
 * `@<title>{ChapterID}` : chapter title